Crimes Against Humanity Initiative: Past work

-Phase Two
+Phase two

 The second phase was to conduct a private study through the writing of papers and expert collaboration.
 This phase resulted in the production of scholarly papers which contribute to the body of literature on crimes against humanity.
 Fifteen of these papers, written by leading experts, were presented and discussed at a conference held at Washington University School of Law in St. Louis on April 13–14, 2009.
-This Meeting was held in St. Louis, MO.
 The April Experts' Meeting was the first formal session of the Initiative and was attended by more than forty international experts and academics.
 This Meeting resulted in a report, which summarized and addressed concerned raised by participants, including the relationship between a crimes against humanity convention and the International Criminal Court, universal jurisdiction, and the relationship to customary international law.

-Phase Three
+Phase three

 The third phase of the Initiative resulted in the elaboration and publication of a Proposed International Convention on the Prevention and Punishment of Crimes Against Humanity in English and French.
 Nearly 250 experts were consulted and the draft of the Proposed Convention underwent seven major revisions.